popwin/usbPersistence/xyz-python/README.md

-this is completely copy from caesarnine whose page is https://github.com/caesarnine/data-science-docker-vscode-template
+This is completely copied one of caesarnine's work and  his page is https://github.com/caesarnine/data-science-docker-vscode-template.
+Thanks caesarnine

 Example template to use Conda + Docker for reproducible, easy to deploy models.